tdda/tdda/doc/source/cli.md

 `--find-md`
-  Attempt to find associated metadata for flat files.
+  Attempt to find associated metadata for flat files automatically, without requiring `:` colon syntax in the path.

 `--no-md`, `--no-find-md`
-  Do not attempt to find associated metadata for flat files.
+  Do not attempt to find associated metadata for flat files (default).

 `--key` *FIELD*
   Use this field as a join key when reporting differences.